Sustainability

 The fashion industry plays a huge part in the climate crisis.
 The best way to truly be sustainable would be to not buy anything at all - everything we buy has an impact on the planet.

-The next best thing to not buying anything at all would be investing in quality items that you know you will use, that will last a long time and from a brand that is responsible ethically and sustainably.
+The next best thing to not buying anything at all would be buying secondhand or investing in quality items that you know you will use, that will last a long time and from a brand that is responsible ethically and sustainably.

 What steps do I take to make Surf Coo ethical?

-Everyone who sews for Surf Coo (just myself and my Mum) are paid fair wages and work in pleasant and safe working conditions.
+Everyone who sews for Surf Coo (myself, my Mum, Sister-in-law and Husband) are paid fair wages and work in pleasant and safe working conditions.
 This is a direct contrast to most factories in, for example developing countries, where the conditions are not safe for working in, are overcrowded, have poor fire safety regulations, have lots of particles in the air, are dangerous and have unfair wages.

 Recently I’ve been looking at cotton fleece.
 Like wool, cotton fleece is breathable and biodegradable.
 In terms of sustainability, cotton uses a lot of land, water and pesticides which isn’t ideal however it is arguably more sustainable than polyester.
-I’m currently searching for a cotton fleece that matches the quality of my current polyester fleece, with the hope of switching to cotton in 2024.
+I’m currently experimenting with different cotton fleece fabrics and hope to phase-in cotton fleeces and phase-out polyester fleeces soon.
+Finding a cotton fleece available in small wholesale quantities and at a price that won't push up my fleece prices by more than £30 is taking longer than I originally anticipated, however I'm getting there!

 What can customers do after buying a Surf Coo fleece to help reduce it’s carbon footprint?